bvahdat/ml-sandbox/kaggle/titanic/README.md

 conda remove --name titanic --all
 ```

-The currently achieved accuracy is around `.78229`.
+The achieved accuracy score is `.78229`.